isotopp/isotopp.github.io/content/posts/2023-05-15-50-years-in-filesystems-vnodes.md

 Things became more structured.

 But the original design and data structures conceived by Kleiman and Joy held up, and can still be found in current Linux, 40 years later.
-We can point to concrete in Linux code, which while looking completely different, is structurally mirroring the original design ideas.
+We can point to concrete Linux code, which while looking completely different, is structurally mirroring the original design ideas.